TwoPizza9621536/twopizza9621536.github.io/main/privacy.md

 ---

-You not need to follow the terms of service in order to access, modify or distribute, or use any content on the site.
+You not need to follow the terms of service in order to access, modify or distribute, or use any content on this site.
 But you are required to follow the [Creative Commons Attribution-ShareAlike 4.0 International License][2] if you do anything listed above.
 Some content are licensed under a different license, for more licensing information, see the